open-atmos/PyMPDATA-MPI/README.md

 MPI (Message Passing Interface) is used for handling data transfers and synchronisation in the outer dimension, while multi-threading (using, e.g., OpenMP via Numba) is used in the inner dimension.
+In this example, two corrective MPDATA iterations are employed.

 ### 1 worker
 <p align="middle">